 UPDATE: DOING LEGAL RESEARCH IN BRAZIL

-By Monaliza Da Silva
+Update by Monaliza Da Silva

 Monaliza da Silva graduated the Faculty of Law at the University of São Paulo (USP) in 2013.
 During school she received a scholarship from São Paulo Research Foundation (FAPESP) and she was an exchange student at Erasmus University Rotterdam School of Law.
 Monaliza da Silva currently is an LL.M. candidate in Legal Theory at New York University (NYU) and a Master candidate in Political Science at the University of São Paulo (USP).